Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Usage Notes

+A third line of software engineering research which our data can complement is the question of use and success of software.
+As mentioned earlier, GitHub stars are imperfect indicators of successful or high-quality software \cite{borges2018s}.
+Recent work has sought to refine measure of software success by studying why users adopt specific software \cite{li2022exploring}.
+In other words: what factors and metrics do users take into account when picking an OSS solution for a problem?
+Beyond the metrics reported in our data such as stars, downloads, and watchers, many others mentioned in this literature can be calculated.
+These include metrics of community support and adoption (number of contributors, issue and pull request response times) and maturity (releases, number of forks, age), and to some extent quality (code size and rate of issue resolution).

-These vignettes together indicate how this dataset can be used to explore the interactions between social collaboration, technical dependencies, and the success and usage of components of a large software system.
+More generally, that is beyond the broad research field of empirical software engineering, our dataset can be used to explore the interactions between social collaboration, technical dependencies, and the visibility and usage of components of a large software system.
 The dynamic interactions between these layers of the data offer significant potential for research relating to massive decentralized cooperation (similar to Wikipedia \cite{brandes2009network,mestyan2013early}), the dynamics of teams and their success in digital communities \cite{klug2016understanding}, and the evolution of software systems \cite{sole2020evolving}.